AndrzejSwistowski/jiracounter/docs/coding_principles.md

-# Coding Principles for JiraLicznik
+# Coding Principles for JiraCounter

-This document outlines the coding principles and standards to be followed by all contributors to the JiraLicznik project.
+This document outlines the coding principles and standards to be followed by all contributors to the JiraCounter project.

 ## Code Organization